CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 where $V_\mathrm{peak}$ is the peak number or viral genomes shed on any day, $\tau_\mathrm{peak}$ is the time from infection to peak shedding, and $\tau_\mathrm{shed}$ is the total duration of shedding.
 Then:

-We model the logarithms of observed wastewater concentrations as Normally distributed:
+We model the log observed genome concentrations as Normally distributed:

 $$
 \log[c_t] \sim \mathrm{Normal}(C(t), \sigma_c)